langsci/langscibook/README.md

 # langscibook

 This repository contains the most recent development build of our LaTeX class.
 In normal circumstances, there is no need for book authors and editors to interact with this repository.
-If you'd like to start working on your monograph, edited volume, or paper in a collection, please have a look at our [latex-skeletons](https://github.com/langsci/latex-skeletons) repository, which containts ready-to-use templates.
+If you'd like to start working on your monograph, edited volume, or paper in a collection, please have a look at our [latex-skeletons](https://github.com/langsci/latex-skeletons) repository, which contains ready-to-use templates.

 ## class options of langscibook.cls